mlogan914/mlogan914.github.io/_posts/2025-07-14-data-platform engineering-for-regulated-data-teams.md

 > *"In a platform engineering approach, one or more teams—often referred to as the platform engineering team or the platform team—build a comprehensive set of shared tools and services (aka “the platform”) to help development teams develop, deploy, and operate cloud infrastructure on a self-service basis.
 This includes cloud infrastructure, container orchestration platforms, databases, networking, monitoring, code repositories, and deployment pipelines."* — Pulumi

-Instead of building a study-specific ETL flow from scratch every time, platform engineering provides the **foundation**:
-- Standardized, compliant environments for development and execution
-- Orchestrated workflows that connect ingestion, transformation, and delivery
-- Automated testing so changes are safe and repeatable
+At this point, you might be thinking: *“Cloud infrastructure won’t work here.”*

+That concern is common in clinical research, regulated pharma, and medical devices — and it’s exactly the kind of mindset I addressed in [this earlier article](https://medium.com/@mlogan914/that-wont-work-here-the-excuses-holding-back-clinical-data-innovation-b01f71495670).

+**Platform engineering for data teams** is about *building the foundations that let data work scale safely and consistently.*

+Rather than every team adapting tools differently for each study, the platform team provides standardized, self-service building blocks:

+- **Infrastructure as Code (IaC)** to provision environments (e.g., RAW, DEV, PROD schemas in Snowflake).
-- Centralized logging, monitoring, and audit trails for transparency
+- **Guardrails** like access controls, logging, monitoring, and compliance baked in from the start.

-💡 **Example**: The platform team manages the infrastructure that makes the work possible — IaC templates to provision RAW, DEV, and PROD schemas in Snowflake, standardized access controls, logging, monitoring, and compliance settings.
+- **Reusable workflows** that handle repetitive steps (e.g., data ingestion, testing, transformation pipelines).

+> 💡 **Note:** A "*platform*" in this case, isn’t a product you buy — it’s a **deliberate way of working**.

+For example, when starting a new study, a statistical programmer might self-service request a Snowflake environment setup (RAW/DEV/PROD), allowing the data manager to begin loading data from the EDC into RAW.

+Instead of opening tickets, the programmer triggers an automated workflow (via portal, CLI, or API) that provisions the schemas with access controls and compliance baked in.

+All of this is deployed through the IaC templates managed by the platform team — ensuring consistency, compliance, and speed without extra manual setup.

-### How this changes the statistical programmer’s role
+### How This Changes the Statistical Programmer’s Role

-In a traditional setup, statistical programmers often write study-specific SAS programs to transform raw EDC data into SDTM, building much of the process from scratch each time.
+Traditionally, statistical programmers wrote **study-specific SAS programs** to transform raw EDC data into SDTM — rebuilding much of the process from scratch for every study.

-In a platform-enabled pipeline, SDTM creation is no longer a one-off SAS exercise.
-Instead, the domain-specific transformation logic lives in **maintainable, version-controlled models** (e.g., dbt models) that programmers refine and reuse across studies.
+With a **platform-enabled pipeline**, SDTM creation is no longer a one-off coding exercise.
+The domain-specific transformation logic now lives in **maintainable, version-controlled models** (e.g., dbt models) that can be refined and reused across studies.

 The shift looks like this:
-- **Before**: Procedural programming in SAS to generate SDTM datasets for each study.
+- **Before:** Procedural SAS code written study by study to generate SDTM datasets.
-- **Now**: Maintaining and improving standardized transformation models that automatically produce SDTM datasets when new data lands — while still applying deep clinical data expertise to ensure accuracy and compliance.
+- **Now:** Stewarding standardized transformation models that automatically produce SDTM datasets when new data lands — while focusing their time on high-value work such as creating TFLs (Tables, Figures, Listings) and delivering custom or ad-hoc outputs for study teams and biostatistics.

-SAS may still be used, especially for regulatory deliverables or when required by sponsors, but the focus moves upstream.
-Programmers spend more time ensuring the transformation layer is correct and less time reinventing the wheel for each study.
+SAS still plays a role, especially for regulatory deliverables or sponsor requirements.
+But the emphasis shifts: programmers now spend less time on re-coding transformations and more time on TFLs, exploratory analyses and reports, and domain-driven data requests.

-TFL (Tables, Figures, Listings) creation remains a core deliverable, so statistical programmers continue to work closely with biostatistics — now with more reliable, reusable SDTM inputs feeding their analysis work.

-Think of it like this:
+> 💡 **Think of it like this:**
-- **Data engineering** defines *what* to move and transform.
+> - **Data engineering** defines *what* to move and transform.
-- **Platform engineering** defines *how* it gets done — providing the operating model and **blueprints** to make it consistent, compliant, and scalable across studies.
+> - **Platform engineering** defines *how* it gets done — providing the operating model and blueprints.

-> **Note:** A “platform” here isn’t a single system to buy or install.
-It’s a deliberate way of working — an internal, self-service workflow.
->
-> For example, when starting a new study, a statistical programmer might request a Snowflake pipeline environment setup (RAW, DEV, PROD) so the data manager can begin loading data from the EDC into RAW.
-This would be deployed using the IaC managed by the platform team.
+> - **Analytics engineering** (the direction programmers move in with this model) ensures *the transformation layer is reliable*, so programmers can devote more time to **analysis-ready deliverables like TFLs and custom outputs**.

 ---